json-next/awesome-json-next/README.md

 # Awesome JSON - What's Next?

-A Collection of What's Next for Awesome JSON (JavaScript Object Notation) for rich structured (meta) data in (plain) text
+A Collection of What's Next for Awesome JSON (JavaScript Object Notation) for structured (meta) data in text.

 #### _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._